MicrosoftDocs/VBA-Docs/api/Publisher.Cell.MarginBottom.md

 api_name:
 - Publisher.Cell.MarginBottom
 ms.assetid: a05fd3a4-f4d5-232a-1f5d-0fa1bce136bd
-ms.date: 06/08/2017
+ms.date: 06/06/2019
 localization_priority: Normal
 ---

 # Cell.MarginBottom property (Publisher)

-Returns or sets a  **Variant** that represents the amount of space (in points) between the text and the bottom edge of a cell, text frame, or page.
+Returns or sets a **Variant** that represents the amount of space (in [points](../language/glossary/vbe-glossary.md#point)) between the text and the bottom edge of a cell, text frame, or page.
 Read/write.

 ## Syntax